It’s been years since the last theatrical Batman spoof movie came

 lonely, depressed, and while he’ll never admit it out loud, he’s longing to

-start a new family again, but he just can’t escape his fear of losing someone
+start a new family again.
+The one thing holding him back is his fear of losing someone

 else he loves.
 Then, out of the blue one day, our hero finds himself with an